After the admin API key is created, you add an admin account and set up certificate authentication in the Workspace ONE UEM console.

 For REST API certificate-based authentication, a user level certificate is generated from the Workspace ONE UEM console.
 The certificate used is a self-signed Workspace ONE UEM certificate generated from the Workspace ONE UEM admin root cert.

-When you configure admin for the certificate, select an admin user from the Active Directory who has a password that does not expire.
+When you configure an admin for the certificate, select an admin user from the Active Directory who has a password that does not expire.
 Because a basic user password can expire, it is not recommended to configure a basic user name and password for the certificate.
-If the password expires, user sync with VMware Identity Manager directory fails.
+If the password expires, user sync with Workspace ONE Access directory fails.

 The Workspace ONE UEM REST admin API key is created.